RMHogervorst/scheduling_r_scripts/README.md

 **How precise is it and will it auto recover on failure?**:  FAAS often have things like a cold start and a hot start.
 They are superfast in hot start (milliseconds sometimes) but if you haven't used the function for a while it goes into storage and triggering it will give it a cold start and that might take 5-10 times longer.
 Triggering a cold function for your batch job at 0900h will maybe lose you some time but realistically it starts within a minute and so how much you care about this is up to you and your application.

 **how do you have to deal with secrets? can they leak?** The major cloud providers have their own secrets stores where you can retrieve your keys from.
 In general these stores are well protected.
-You could of course lose secrets when you add them to the
+You could of course lose secrets when you add them to the script or when you broadcast the secrets from your script: e.g.: `cat(paste0("my secret is:", Sys.getenv("secret")))`

 **in what country does it run**: You can set the country/region of your choice.
 The three cloud providers are worldwide distributed so you are probably fine.